open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 ## Feature gate configurations

-The **processor.cumulativetodeltaprocessor.EnableHistogramSupport** feature flag controls whether cumulative histograms will be converted to delta temporality or not.
+The **processor.cumulativetodeltaprocessor.EnableHistogramSupport** feature flag controls whether cumulative histograms delta conversion is supported or not.
 It is disabled by default, meaning histograms will not be modified by the processor.
+If enabled, which histograms are converted is still subjected to the processor's include/exclude filtering.

 Pass `--feature-gates processor.cumulativetodeltaprocessor.EnableHistogramSupport` to enable this feature.